 How It Works & Who It’s For

-Once you’ve found an angel investor, you’ll need to negotiate terms, such as how much funding you’ll receive, how the funding will be structured, and the percentage of ownership interest that will be provided.
+Once you’ve found an investor, you’ll need to negotiate terms, like how much funding you’ll receive, how the funding will be structured, and the percentage of ownership interest that will be provided.
+You can also discuss other terms, such as whether collateral will be required, and the valuation cap at which the convertible note will convert to equity.

-Where & How To Get Funding
+Where & How to Get Funding

 5. Venture Capital